College of Engineering

 He is the founder and director of the Robotics and Spatial Systems Laboratory (RASSL).
 He has more than 100 publications, is the holder of a US patent, and has served as a consultant to a number of companies in the areas of robotics, automation, machine design, and computer-aided design.
-He is currently serving as an Associate Editor for the ASME Journal of Mechanical Design as well as the journal Mechanics Based Design of Structures & Machines.
+He is currently serving as an Associate Editor for the ASME Journal of Mechanisms and Robotics as well as the journal Mechanics Based Design of Structures & Machines.
 Prof. Larochelle serves as an ABET program evaluator and he is a Fellow of the American Society of Mechanical Engineers.

 Judy Tryzbiak has been with Florida Institute of Technology since April 2009.
 Prior to joining Florida Tech she worked in various administrative and business office management positions.
 She worked in the islands handling the logistics for supplies and repair schedules.
 Judy is a long term resident of Melbourne.
 Her organizational skills are commitment to Florida Tech are a great addition to the Dean's office.
 She enjoys working with the students and works hard to make sure their needs are met.

 Sheila Rodriguez has been with Florida Institute of Technology since February 2008.
 She was born and raised in Melbourne, Florida and attended the University of Central Florida where she received a Bachelor’s Degree in Business Administration.
 While at Florida Tech she earned her Master's in Public Administration.
 She enjoys working with the students, faculty and staff while supporting the College of Engineering.
 Sheila is also an adjunct professor in CIS for FL Tech University Online.